-ProgrammingDebugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Source Code Supported Devices
+ProgrammingDebugging USB-to-UART Configuration Speed ICSP Cable Software for NSDSP Source Code SDK Supported Devices

 To program PIC device, NSDSP uses programming protocols outlined in Microchip Flash Programming Specifications.
 It uses 6-pin Microchip ICSP® connector.

 NSDSP uses low voltage programming - LVP.
-This is the only method supported by most modern PIC devices.
+This method involves only logic level voltages on MCLR pin.

-Some PIC devices support LVP along with high-voltage programming - HVP.
-NSDSP can program such devices with LVP, but not HVP.
 LVP is generally safer because it doesn't apply high voltage to the target PIC device, but unfortunately, it requires the MCLR pin (and also PGM pin on older PIC devices) to be dedicated to programming.
 When LVP is enabled, MCLR pin cannot be used as a regular input.
 This may be a problem if you cannot afford losing a pin.
-A workaround exists which allows HVP programming with NSDSP, however it requires a source of high voltage and a simple intermediary circuit between NSDSP and target PIC.
+In such cases, an HVP programming must be used.

 NSDSP can perform the following programming operations.